MouseLand/receptivefield-explorer/README.md

 If you hold down *Command* on Mac or *Control* on Windows while clicking neurons on the retinotopy, you can view multiple receptive fields at a time.

 You can zoom in and out of the retinotopy to achieve more or less precision for the number of neurons that you select.

+### Importing functions into jupyter notebook

+The /notebooks folder contains sample notebooks demo-ing transformations on neural data.

+* **neural encoding model training** - trains a simple CNN and a multi-layer CNN to predict neural response based on sample data.
+The trained models can then be used in the maximally activating stimulus notebook.
+* **maximally activating stimuli** - uses gradient ascent on a pre-trained deep neural encoding model to generate "maximally activating stimuli" for a particular neuron.
+* **receptive fields** - calculates receptive fields based off linear methods like linear regression and reduced rank regression.